Co-Auther for this post: Amrita Choudhury

 - Pranayam and Yoga

-- Drink freshly made green juice from medicinal leaves picked frown the garden
+- Drink freshly made green juice from medicinal leaves picked from the garden.

 - Walk in the fresh air on earth with your naked feet.
 Discharge your stress to the ground.
 Upkeep your natural skeletal muscles and spine undistorted.